 - Qualified leads per month.
 Make sure your marketing dollars are spent on the right audience.

-- Lead-to-client conversion rate.
+- Lead-to-customer conversion rate.
 Your sales team does the work of turning leads into customers.
 How are they performing?

 - Monthly website traffic.
 If you’re well known and respected, your website should be bustling.